gazorby/fish-abbreviation-tips/README.md

 `ABBR_TIPS_ALIAS_WHITELIST`

-By default, the plugin ignore user defined functions (aliases), because your aliases names are likely to unique, so there wouldn't be an abbreviation with the same name.
+By default, if the command is a user defined function (alias) the plugin won't search for a matching abbreviation because your aliases names are likely to be uniques, so there wouldn't be abbreviations with the same names.

-But, in some cases, you may write aliases which wrap exisiting commands to add some hooks before/after the actual command execution.
-In this special case, as your aliases probably don't alter the original command, you may also have abbreviations using these aliases, so you don't want to ignore them.
+But, in some cases, you may write aliases which wrap existing commands without altering their actual execution (ex : add some hooks before/after the command execution).
+In this special case, you may also have abbreviations using these aliases, so you don't want to ignore them.

-To do that, just add alias to the environment variable
+To do that, just add these aliases to the environment variable

 ### Regexes